jmodiale/ldt/README.md

 ```

 ### Approach

 In an effort to follow the client specifications, I opted to use React as it would require less code and overall performs better.

-Due to the nature of the data presented, I opted to display results in a tabular format with sort of resembles a dashboard.
-Rather than just create a filter for the organisers alone using a search function, I also added filters for name and event as a bonus feature - as this enhances the user experience, as they able to search for other details.
-The organiser is also able to see their total ticket sales, but this only considers the  CONFIRMED status (pending and refunded are excluded).
+Due to the nature of the data presented, I opted to display results in a tabular format which sort of resembles a dashboard.
+Rather than just create a filter for the organisers alone using a search function, I also added filters for name and event as a bonus feature - this enhances the user experience, as they able to search for other details.
+The organiser is also able to see total ticket sales upon entering their ID, but this only considers the CONFIRMED status (pending and refunded are excluded).

 ### Improvement

 - Widen the search keywords to capture all data on the page
 - Split my component into two (one to handle user inputs and another for dashboard)
 - Create a sign in option for organisers with authentication
 - Improve styling (at the moment it is basic)
 - My code has zero tests, this would be nice to have